zain-ak/Espresso-Practice-Application/README.md

 _Note:_ ETR is maintained by a different team than the normal Espresso library and this makes it slower for updates so this should be taken into account.

 <br><h5>Espresso Formula for Adapter Views</h5>
-Adapter views such `ListViews` and `RecyclerViews` display data from a source.
+Adapter views such `ListViews` display data from a source.
 This means that views won't be matched but instead data will be, and so this requires a different formula for testing adapter views:

 ```java
 onData(ObjectMatcher) //ObjectMatcher is the piece of data you're looking to test